liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/10-invoking-liferay-services-in-your-ios-app.markdown

 ## Non-Primitive Arguments

-There are some special cases in which service methods arguments aren't primitives.
+There are some special cases in which service method arguments aren't primitives.
 In these cases, you should use `LRJSONObjectWrapper`.
 For example:

     LRJSONObjectWrapper *wrapper = [[LRJSONObjectWrapper alloc]
         initWithJSONObject:[NSDictionary dictionary]];

-You must pass a dictionary containing the object properties and their values.
+You must pass a dictionary containing the object's properties and their values.
 On the server side, your object is instantiated and setters for each property are called with the values from the dictionary.

 There are some other cases in which service methods require interfaces or abstract classes as arguments.
 Since it's impossible for the SDK to guess which